Karthik0809/DocuQuery-AI-Assistant/README.md

 ```
 This method directly calls the launch function from the command line.

-### What Happens When You Run It

-1. **Gradio UI Initialization**: The application starts the Gradio web interface
-2. **Local Server**: Typically runs on `http://127.0.0.1:7860` or the next available port
-3. **Browser Launch**: The interface should automatically open in your default browser
-4. **Ready State**: The application is ready to:
-   - Accept PDF document uploads
-   - Process documents with OCR and text extraction
-   - Answer questions using the RAG pipeline
-   - Handle voice input and output
-   - Export conversations and summaries

 ## Testing and Verification

 ### Test Setup Script (`test_setup.py`)